 Note: Obstacles are compulsory in the Age and Elite group and failing one comports a penalty of 30 burpees.

 However, the preparation of this race didn’t come without obstacles.
 Spring 2021 has been a very busy period for me, I had a part-time internship in the morning and I worked until late in the evening to write my thesis and, at the same time, try to publish my paper.
 Hence, it has not been easy to manage my time and find the right balance between working, studying and training.

-I ran a first 10km at a sustained pace so to improve my stamina, following I did 5km jogging to relax my body.
+I ran a first 10km at a sustained pace so to improve my stamina.
+Following I did a 5km easy jogging to relax my body.

 30 March: 6x1000m (3’30” with 45″ rest) + 50 pull ups + 150 push ups.

-My original plan was to run 10x1000m but I was feeling my legs still tired from training of the past days, so the acid in my legs made me stop at 6.
-However, I compensated it doing some workout for a total of 50 pull ups and 150 push ups.
+My original plan was to run 10x1000m but I was feeling my legs still tired from the training of the past days, so the fatigue of my legs made me stop at 6.
+However, I compensated by doing some workouts for a total of 50 pull-ups and 150 push-ups.

 31 March: workout (1h) + 9km (4’15” pace).

-I led a simple workout consisting of various kinds push ups, crunches, and planks.
+I led a simple workout consisting of various kinds of push-ups, crunches, and planks.
 I also added many series of burpees in between so to make it more fun, more Spartan.
-After dinner I went out again for a 9km evening run without pushing too much.
+After dinner, I went out again for a 9km evening run without pushing too much.

 1 April: 3000m (3’33” pace) + 1200m (3’14” pace) + 600m (1’56”) + gym (1h).